Shiranuit/DFT/README.md

 # Direct File Transfer

-A Client and Server that allow you to upload and download files directly from a computer to another just by using a code.
+A Client and Server that allows you to upload and download files directly from a computer to another just by using a code.

 Connections between Client and Server are encrypted with TLS